Looking for simple ways to help your preschooler navigate their feelings and friendships?

 All you need for a fun craft and activity is five balloons, a Sharpie, and some homemade playdough or uncooked rice.

-• First, create small balls of playdough and stuff them into the balloons.
-You can hold open the balloons while your kids stuff in the playdough.
+- Then, create small balls of playdough.
+Hold open the balloons while your kids stuff the playdough into them.

 Emotion Masks